 Putting Organic in Perspective

 Purchasing organic has become increasingly popular, but the numbers don’t lie.
 Let’s first put the organic food market in perspective before you start to worry that you must be buying only organic!
-The organic market is responsible for only 0.4% of total cropland and 5% of food sales in the U.S. And while these numbers are impressive given the rapid rate of growth of organic, that leaves approximately 912 million acres for other methods of farming!
+The organic market is responsible for 0.4% of total cropland and 5% of food sales in the U.S. And while these numbers are impressive given the rapid rate of growth of organic, that leaves approximately 912 million acres for other methods of farming.

 A Brief History of Organic